-A Mancunian centre-back who was born 10 days into the new Millennium.He joined the club in 2014 following a successful trial and will hope to compete for a place in the defence.
-The only Manchester-born player in the intake of eight players for 2016, although Aidan Barlow hails from nearby Salford.
+A Mancunian centre-back who was born 10 days into the new Millennium.He joined the club in 2014 following a successful trial.
+He was the only Manchester-born player in the intake of eight players for 2016, although Aidan Barlow hails from nearby Salford.
 The defender made Reserves debut ahead of schedule, when coming off the bench in the final seconds of the draw with Manchester City at the Etihad Stadium before returning to fight for a place in the Under-18s side.
 He finished the 2016/17 campaign with 12 starts for the Under-18s.
 Dunne continued to progress in the following campaign, making 17 appearances in all competitions.
 The youngster formed part of the defence that won the Under-18 Premier League North trophy.
-A step up into the Under-23s squad, coached by Ricky Sbragia, followed.
-He successfully responded to cancer treatment during the 2018/19 season and everybody at the club is providing the utmost support in order for him to resume his career.
+A step up into the Under-23s squad, but he required cancer treatment during the 2018/19 season.
+Everybody at the club continues to provide the utmost support in his rehabilitation and he returned to training for the first time in September 2019, as an important step in the resumption of his career.

 "As a player for this club it should always be your goal to win trophies, so that’s my main objective.
 Right now we have to improve every day and work hard to achieve that.”